 Step #4.
 Work on appliances you have sorted into your weekly use pile.

-If you have limited counter space, consider storing some of your less-used appliances, those that you use weekly or less often, in cabinets or on nearby shelves.
+If you have limited counter space, consider storing some of your less-used appliances in cabinets or on nearby shelves.
 This will free up valuable counter space for prep work and cooking.
+So, for example, if you only use your can opening 1-2 times a week, you can keep it inside of a cabinet nearby to where you normally use it.

 Step #5.
 Utilize vertical and ceiling space.